badboy/makerust/README.md

 make is good.
 Rust is good.
 In combination it can only get better.

+## But really ... why?

+We don't ask this question around here.

 ## Should I really?

 Check with your team first, but I can't see a reason why not.